 The downturn in the economy slowed many construction projects for a few years, but this only helped spur new small business growth, as well as ongoing moves with the new healthy economy.
 This has, in turn, led to new construction projects to house new workers and new companies.
 However, while construction may be a lucrative business during periods of strong economies, the incidence of construction accidents remains high throughout the industry.
 If you are a Virginia construction worker and were injured in an accident, you should seek the expert legal counsel of a Richmond construction accident attorney at Pendleton Law as soon as you are able.
 You may be entitled to compensation for your injuries.
+Our Richmond personal injury lawyers are here to help you get the compensation you deserve

 What is a Construction Accident?